oshriv65/HangMan-Game/README.md

 * [Setup](#setup)

 ## General info
-This project is simple "Hangman" game, i created that as part of my course i toke in python :)
+- This project is simple "Hangman" game, i created that as part of my course i toke in python :)
-In this game you need to guess the word, letter by letter until you got the full word!, you have 7 tries but you can change thr number of tries in the code, that up to you.
+- In this game you need to guess the word, letter by letter until you got the full word!
+- you have 7 tries but you can change thr number of tries in the code, that up to you.

 ## Technologies
 Project is created with: